An up-and-coming law firm. A team of creative architects. A busy web development company.

 It’s essential that everyone involved in a project – from customers to consultants to finance – understands what’s being charged and why.
 By laying down a defined product/service catalog with a pricing matrix, and assigning rates by seniority level (junior vs senior employees), you’ll ensure that everyone is speaking the same language, and avoid costly miscommunications.
 Make sure the catalog aligns with how the work is both dispatched and delivered so that everyone in your organization is on the same page.

 Once you have time tracking and consistent pricing down, you can move on to KPIs and dashboards.
 The output of these powerful PSA system tools should soon drive your sales/delivery meetings.
 With the info they provide on hand, your meetings will be less about pulling information out of your employees and more about assessing, reacting, and – most importantly – coming up with solutions.

-In an ideal situation, organisations should use their PSA tool (like FinancialForce) to produce their invoices.
+In an ideal situation, organizations should use their PSA tool (like FinancialForce) to produce their invoices.
 This way, they’ll avoid any mismatch of information between what’s been done (services rendered, materials used, etc.) and what ends up getting billed.
-This is the best way to get an accurate idea of the gross margins on your services, and make any necessary adjustments as a result.
+This is the best way to get an accurate idea of the gross margins on your services and make any necessary adjustments as a result.

 Don’t forget external expenses

 PSA systems are all about bringing every aspect of your business under one organized, integrated, technological “roof”.
 Don’t forget to include the ones that don’t reside under your physical roof, too!
 The management of your external contractors and project expenses should also be done via the PSA system, for simple and easy profitability monitoring, budget tracking, job dispatching and even communication.